dragnu5/Super-Steam-Grids/README.md

 The licensor cannot revoke these freedoms as long as you follow the license terms.

-We do ask that you atleast mention us when you use these icons, but you don't *have* to (use common sense and ethics).
+I do ask that you at least give credit when using the files.